-"I can't believe it will be 20 years," said Loretta Muñoz, ASCAP assistant vice president and Sundance ASCAP Music Café producer.
-"It has just zoomed by."
+“I can’t believe it will be 20 years,” said Loretta Mu?oz, ASCAP assistant vice president and Sundance ASCAP Music Caf? producer.
+“It has just zoomed by.”

 The concert series is run by The American Society of Composers, Authors and Publishers (ASCAP), a nonprofit organization that works on licensing and promotion rights of its 640,000 songwriters, composers and music publishers, will run from Friday, Jan.
 19, to Friday, Jan.
 26, at the Rich Haines Gallery, 751 Main St.

 The concerts are free to Sundance Film Festival credential holders and the public as space allows.

 Hosting performances in the gallery is much different than the cafe’s early days at the Elks Lodge, Mu?oz said.

 “Our lavish stage was a carpet, but we had a Starbucks Cafe there,” she said.
 “They would brew coffees, cappuccinos and espressos between the sets while battling power outages and floods.
 It was a new frontier and it was fantastic.”